HuangJunye/huangjunye.github.io/_posts/2021-03-02-first-work-anniversary-at-ibm-quantum.md

 Related to the QC journal club mentioned above.
 IBM Quantum have a lot of great minds.
 They are just a Slack message away once you join the company.
 I can discuss the latest QC papers and trends with them directly.
 I can ask a Qiskit developer for help when I want a deeper insight of a Qiskit feature.
 I can get help easily when I need to make a pull request to Qiskit.

 Working in the community team and especially the Qiskit advocate program allows me to connect with passionate people outside IBM from different parts of the world.
 Again, it is just great to be among like minded people.

-Diego
-Soyoung
-Kareem
-Paveen
-Michał
+Here I want to give a shout out to these new friends: [Diego](https://twitter.com/diemilioser), [Soyoung](https://twitter.com/Sophy_Shin), [Kareem](https://twitter.com/Kero_qml) and [Michał](https://twitter.com/mstechly).

 ## Challenges
 Of course, last year was not an easy year for anyone on earth with the pandemic.